alvisxp/AWS-MLS/MLOPs.md

 ## MLOps with SageMaker
 - MLops with SageMaker and Kubernetes
 	- Amazon SageMaker Operators for Kubernetes
-	- componenets for Kubeflow pipelines
+	- components for Kubeflow pipelines
 	- enables hybrid ML workflows (on-prem + cloud)
 	- enables integration of existing ML platforms built on kubeflow/kubernetes
 - SageMaker Projects